Placing Signed SSL Certificates on the Appliances

 Instructions for the Stratusphere Database Appliances

-2. Use your favorite SSH client, such as Windows 10 Command Prompt or PuTTY, to connect and log in using the credentials for <username> and run sudo bash to change to root user.
-When prompted, enter the password for your <username>.
+on Azure. - Use your favorite SSH client, such as Windows 10 Command Prompt or PuTTY, to connect and log in using the credentials for

 openssl pkcs12 -in /home/<username>/YOURCERTNAME.pfx -clcerts -nokeys -out /home/<username>/server.crt.new